 Chief Executive Officer of Banca Popolare di Sondrio

-Therefore, in line with our Environmental Policy, we have set a series of climate-environmental targets to contribute to a green transition, developing coherent and increasingly ambitious actions.
+In line with the Environmental Policy, we have set a series of climate-environmental objectives to contribute to the green transition, developing coherent and increasingly ambitious actions.

-The Environmental Policy identifies the Bank's approach to managing environmental issues, illustrating the measures and interventions it intends to adopt over time.
-The Group considers environmental impacts as a relevant area and therefore intends to:
+The Environmental Policy identifies the Bank's approach to managing environmental issues, outlining the measures and actions it intends to take over time.
+The Group considers environmental impacts as a relevant area and therefore proposes to:

-• manage the effects deriving from indirect impact activities, related to products and services for customers.
+- manage the effects of activities with indirect impact, related to products and services intended for customers.

 Key numbers